Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 Obviously, I was surprised at this recommendation.

 It’s a book about learning to cook and Sean knew that I wanted to learn to code.
-Finally when I sat down to read it, though, I learned very quickly why he had made the recommendation.
+When I sat down to read it, though, I learned quickly why he had made the recommendation.

 Letters to a Young Chef is a book about discipline.
 About teamwork.
 About having such an inherent understanding of and respect for the work that came before.
 It’s a book about entering a field where there’s always more to learn.
 Where innovation and creativity are highly respected but only when they are backed up by hard work and results.